-I'm warning you, this is a very fussy recipe, but definitely worth the time and effort.
+I'm warning you, this is a very fussy recipe, but the final product is definitely worth the time and effort.

 Dried fruit, soaking in brandy

 The dough ball

 Patted out and ready to apply the almond paste

 Shaped into a crescent, or in this case, a boomerang